vineetred/flowy/README.md

 </p>

 ## Usage
+* The documentation can be found at https://docs.rs/flowy.
 * You can either download the binary or get the Debian package.

 ### Binary - Recommended
 * It can be either found in the Releases section or can be installed using Cargo by running the command ```flowy = "0.1.6"```.
 * If you use the binary, just run it by typing ```flowy -d``` or ```flowy --dir``` to set the path to the wallpaper directory.
+* By using this method, you can either let the binary run forever in a terminal or setup a ```systemd``` service so it listens in the background.

 ### Debian package
 * If you use the Debian package, then it will install flowy as a ```systemd``` service.
 During installation, flowy will ask you your directory.